 If you’re hoping to enjoy a comfortable retirement when you stop working, check your pension savings now, as the amount of money you’re likely to need may come as a shock.

-A single person would need a whopping £738,000 to achieve a comfortable lifestyle in retirement, according to wealth manager Quilter, up £100,000 compared to the amount needed last year.
-This increases to an eye-watering £929,000 in joint pension wealth for a couple both hoping to retire comfortably.
+A single person would need a whopping £45,400 a year to enjoy a comfortable lifestyle in retirement, according to the latest data from the Pension and Lifetime Savings Association (PLSA), published in June 2026.
+This is up £1,500 compared to last year, which when the PLSA last updated these numbers, and increases to £62,700 a year for a couple hoping to retire comfortably.

 Here we explain why such vast sums are needed to fund a comfortable retirement, and why they shouldn’t put you off saving, as well as looking at some of the steps you might be able to take to boost your retirement savings.